paritytech/subxt/README.md

 ## License

-The entire code within this repository is licensed under the [GPLv3](LICENSE).
+The entire code within this repository is licensed under the [Apache License 2.0](LICENSE).
 Please [contact us](https://www.parity.io/contact/) if you have questions about the licensing of our products.